revanth83/revanth83.github.io/_posts/2025-12-27-CATE_Marketing_Credit_Case_Study.md

-# 📘 Conditional Average Treatment Error (CATE) & Treatment Heterogeneity
+# 📘 Which group is more sensitive to treatment?
+Conditional Average Treatment Error (CATE) & Treatment Heterogeneity
 ## Demonstration with Marketing & Credit data, including comments

 This notebook mirrors the ideas from the chapter 5 of Facure's Causal analytics book: